 As an example, he points to the Stuxnet cyber attacks on nuclear facilities in Iran.
 "The attackers kept speeding up and slowing down the centrifuges in the uranium enrichment plant, little by little.
 If the attack hadn’t been detected, they would have fallen apart and the whole thing would have collapsed."

 Places where universities and companies can come together to turn ideas into real-world solutions are a front line in the war against hackers.
 For Cardiff University and Airbus, forming a partnership made perfect sense.
-The company employs around 900 people at its Defence and Space site in Newport, South Wales, and is a global player in securing critical systems – including the Westminster Parliament and 90 per cent of Ministry of Defence networks.
+The company employs around 450 people at its Defence and Space site in Newport, South Wales, and is a global player in securing critical systems.

 Places where universities and companies can come together to turn ideas into real-world solutions are a front line in the war against hackers."